-At 12″ or deeper the water will still be very cold and waterlilies do not reach the water surface until May but they will be starting to shoot below the water surface
+At 12" or deeper the water will still be very cold and waterlilies do not reach the water surface until May but they will be starting to shoot below the water surface.

-Whilst the waterlilies are small it is a good time for us to despatch them
+- Whilst the waterlilies are small it is a good time for us to despatch them

-- Nymphaea alba has leaves of 2″ semi opened but the Attraction image above is showing red leaves closely furled and closed for the journey to the water surface that is still to take place.
+- Nymphaea alba has leaves of 2" semi opened but the Attraction image above is showing red leaves closely furled and still closed for the journey to the water surface that is still to take place.

-The miniature waterlily Helvola has a leaf approx 1/2″ across at this time that will slowly respond to the changing temperature of the water.
+The miniature waterlily Helvola has a leaf approx 1/2" across at this time that will slowly respond to the changing temperature of the water.
 Everything about the Pygmaea waterlilies is small - leaf size, growth at this time of year, pond shelf depth and final cover size on the water surface.
 The Aponogeton distachyos image has most growth because it is the surface cover plant that leafs and flowers on the water surface before the waterlily.

 To see photos of other pond plants in Spring please see the Your pond plants in Spring: Tips and Advice page

-Special waterlily fertilizers come in pelleted tablet form and these can be pushed into the soil around the roots in Spring and again in high Summer
+- These come as pelleted tablets and can be pushed into the soil around the roots in Spring and again in high Summer

-Waterlily flowers will last for a few days each before dropping below the water surface but the plant will produce more buds to give a succession of flowers throughout the season.
+- Waterlily flowers will each last for a few days before dropping below the water surface but the plant will produce more buds to give a succession of flowers throughout the season.

-- The plant will produce an excess of leaf growth and no flower if the leaves are continually rotting because the growth is under splashing water from a fountain or waterfall.
+- The plant will produce excess leaf growth and no flower if the leaves are continually rotting because the leaf is under splashing water from a fountain or waterfall.

 - Remove these from the water to stop them sinking to the bottom and creating a layer of composting sludge.

-Cut any growth still attached to the plant as low as possible in the water and use a net to collect the debris.
+- Cut any growth still attached to the plant as low as possible in the water and use a net to collect the debris.

-If your waterlily was placed in the pond this year when the leaves were already grown then it may need moving lower for protection in Winter - to about half the ultimate depth on the ticket.
+- If your waterlily was placed in the pond this year when the leaves were already grown then it may need moving lower for protection in Winter - to about half the ultimate depth on the ticket.

-If your waterlily was strong in growth last year and you think it may outgrow its space next year then lower it into deeper water and the leaf growth will have further to grow next Spring and this will help control its width.
+- If your waterlily was strong in growth last year and you think it may outgrow its space next year then lower it into deeper water and the leaf growth will have further to grow next Spring and this will help control its width.

-You will not see any water lily growth in Winter but leave the basket down in the deep water area as this will protect the plant rhizome from frost and ice.
+- You will not see any water lily growth in Winter but leave the basket down in the deep water area as this will protect the plant rhizome from frost and ice.